 According to Franklin County Treasurer Frances Perry, Preserve Associates currently owes $115,704.46 in back taxes on the mountain property and defaulted on its payment plan in May.

 Donah said Whiteface Mountain never turns a profit but survives because it is subsidized with tax dollars.
 He said Big Tupper could get off the ground by relying on the state instead of real estate.

 He believes it would still require several hundred thousand dollars to get the mountain up and running, finish the lodge and rebuild Lift 1 and the ski patrol shack.

 “You could get the basic operations back and with some minimal snowmaking have a functional ski area,” Donah said.

-When ARISE operated the recreation center from 2009 to 2014, it took around $750,000 in donations annually from people all over the region to keep it running in a minimal form.
+When ARISE operated the recreation center from 2009 to 2014, it took around $150,000 in donations annually from people all over the region to keep it running in a minimal form.
 (Correction: An earlier version of this report incorrectly stated that it took around $750,000 in donations annually.
 That figure is cumulative; annually it was around $150,000.)

 “We’ve tried our best.
 The community can’t support it in a volunteer manner anymore,” Donah said.
 “That’s not an option.”

 Jim LaValley, a Tupper Lake real estate broker, started ARISE in 2009.
 He was the designated seller of ACR building lots and has been one of the project’s most vocal supporters, but he has not said much recently.
 Contacted for this article, he said he cannot speak because he is under a “gag order.”
 He did not say who had ordered him not to talk.